Understanding How To Self-Publish And Make Money

 The mistake I see self-published authors making time and again is prioritizing Amazon.
 Luckily, there’s a solution.

-The Solution To Earning More From Your Books
+The Solution to Earning More From Your Books

 Imagine you’re a voracious reader browsing solution media.
 They come across an ad for your latest book.
 The cover speaks to them.
 The blurb catches their attention.
 So they click the link.